megavarthini-sa/OIBSIP/Java-Task3-ATMInterface/README.md

 ## About the Project

-Smart ATM is a console-based ATM simulation application developed using Java as part of the **Oasis Infobyte Java Development Internship**.
+ATM Interface is a console-based ATM simulation application developed using Java as part of the **Oasis Infobyte Java Development Internship**.

 The application simulates the basic functionality of an Automated Teller Machine (ATM).
 Users can securely authenticate using their User ID and PIN and perform common banking operations such as checking their balance, depositing money, withdrawing money, transferring funds, and viewing transaction history.